-The Group is organised into four operating segments identified by geographic location and identity of the service line manager, together with Corporate.
+The Group is organised into four operating segments identified by geographic location, together with Corporate.
 These operating segments are based on the internal reports that are reviewed and used by the Group Managing Director (who is identified as the Chief Operating Decision Maker ('CODM')) in assessing performance and in determining the allocation of resources.
 There is no aggregation of operating segments.